-The general course is as follows and day and time of covering which firearms will be adjusted according to the needs of the class:
+The following is a sample course outline, weapons and allotted time can be adjusted according to the needs of the class:

-Day 2 & 3: AK series, RPD, PKM series, and RPG Systems
+Day 3: PKM series, RPD, DSHK, RPG Systems

-Handguns- Handguns covered in this course include the Tokarev variants- Russian, Romanian, Chinese, Polish and others; Makarov pistols and variants from Russia, China, E. Germany and Bulgaria; Tariq pistols from Iraq, and the originals from Italy as the Beretta 951 and Egyptian Helwan; The Browning High Power pistol is covered as well.
+Handguns - Handguns covered in this course include the Tokarev variants- Russian, Romanian, Chinese, Polish and others; Makarov pistols and variants from Russia, China, E. Germany and Bulgaria.
 Attendee is given the hands-on opportunity to perform general disassembly and discuss history and issues with the firearms.

-Rifles- General rifles covered are the ones found in most combat zones today; Mauser, Enfield SMLE, Mosin-Nagant, MAS36/51, and the SKS.
+Rifles - General rifles covered are the ones found in most combat zones today; SKS, FAL and the G3.
 Attendee is given the hands-on opportunity to perform general disassembly and discuss history and issues with the firearms.

-AK47, AKM, AK74, RPK- the primary small arms of many of the world’s soldiers, as well as many insurgents are covered in chronological order of development and introduction.
-AK47 and 7.62x39mm variants first, including the sheet metal receiver AKM series, the RPK (Bipod mounted, magazine fed AK variant) and finally the AK74- 5.45x39mm.
-Emphasis in the course is on understanding this primary weapon system, as well as field stripping and operating the AK family.
+AK47, AKM, AK74, RPK - the primary small arms of many of the world’s soldiers, as well as many insurgents are covered in chronological order of development and introduction.
+AK47 and 7.62x39mm variants first, including the sheet metal receiver AKM series, the RPK (Bipod mounted, magazine fed AK variant) and finally the AK74 - 5.45x39mm.
+Emphasis in the course is on understanding this primary weapon system, as well as field stripping, detailed disassembly and operating the AK family.

-PKM - The Light Machine gun series PK-PKM is encountered all over the world and is considered to be one of the top machine guns ever made and is a primary weapon of Iraqi and Afghan forces.
-Class learns to disassemble, change barrels and operate the PK series.
+PKM - The General Purpose Machine gun series PK-PKM is encountered all over the world and is considered to be one of the top machine guns ever made and is a primary weapon of Iraqi and Afghan forces.
+Class learns to disassemble, change barrels and operate the PKM series.

-SVD - The Dragunov system is taught for disassembly and use as well as the variants.
+SVD - The Dragunov Sniper system is taught for disassembly and use as well as the variants.

-DShk & NSV - This series of weapons are brought into the classroom for disassembly and familiarization of models.
-(No live fire).
+DShK & NSV - These series of heavy 12.7 X 108mm weapons are brought into the classroom for disassembly and familiarization of models.